Police arrest prominent editor in southern India

 There were no further details available.

 Dozens of journalists and politicians protested the arrest, calling it an assault on freedom of expression.
-They gathered outside the police station where Gopal was be held and demanded his immediate release while raising slogans against the government's action.
+They gathered outside the police station where Gopal was being held and demanded his immediate release while shouting slogans against the government's action.

 The Chennai Press Club issued a statement condemning the arrest, calling it a misuse of authority and law.